-In Figure 6.27 we have selected the detect:ifNone: method in the top pane.
+In Figure 6.27 we have selected the detect: ifNone: method in the top pane.
 The method body is displayed in the center pane; the blue highlight around the message value shows that the current method has sent the message value and is waiting for an answer.

-The four panes at the bottom of the debugger are really two mininspectors (without workspace panes).
-The inspector on the right shows the current object, that is, the object named self in the center pane.
+The four panes at the bottom of the debugger are really two mini-inspectors (without workspace panes).
+The inspector on the left shows the current object, that is, the object named self in the center pane.
 As you select different stack frames, the identity of self may change, and so will the contents of the self-inspector.
 If you click on self in the bottom-left pane, you will see that self is the interval (10 to: 1 by -1), which is what we expect.
 The workspace panes are not needed in the debugger's mini-inspectors because all of the variables are also in scope in the method pane; you should feel free to type or select expressions in this pane and evaluate them.
-You can always cancel (I) your changes using the menu or CMD-l.
+You can always cancel (I) your changes using the menu or CMD-1.

-The inspector on the left shows the temporary variables of the current context.
+The inspector on the right shows the temporary variables of the current context.
 In Figure 6.27, value was sent to the parameter exceptionBlock.

-To see the current value of this parameter, click on exceptionBlock in the context inspector.
-This will tell you that exceptionBlock is [self errorNotFound: ...].
-So, it is not surprising that we see the corresponding error message.
+As we can see one method lower in the stack trace, the exceptionBlock is [self errorNotFound: ...], so, it is not surprising that we see the corresponding error message.